C-Advait/SuperSpeedDino/README.md

 This will give you a delay of 1 second, during which the user must focus the window with the game, by clicking on it.

 The Player object will read in the screen input, and use the *PyAutoGui* library to simulate jumping and ducking over obstacles.
-Get a refreshing beverage, and watch the algorithm learn to master the game!